reverofsuturb/EZReadme/sampleREADME.md

 N/A
 ## Usage
 N/A
-## Contributors
+## Contributing
 N/A
 ## Tests
 N/A
 ## License
 Covered under GNU General Public License v3.0
 ## Questions
-If you wish to contact me you can reach me at either my [github profile](https://github.com/reverofsuturb) or feel free to email me at [sfriedman6711@gmail.com](mailto:sfriedman6711@gmail.com)
+If you wish to contact me or have additional questions you can reach me at either my [github profile](https://github.com/reverofsuturb) or feel free to email me at [sfriedman6711@gmail.com](mailto:sfriedman6711@gmail.com)